akifpatel8/akifpatel8/README.md

 ## About

-Hey there, I am Sandeep Nilaji and I am full stack developer residing in Karnataka, India.
+Hey there, I am Akif Patel and I am full stack developer residing in Karnataka, India.
 More than just coding, I love building applications and solving real world problems.

 🛠 Interests/Skills
 ---